|We are writing to tell you that we have information that shows you need help managing

 If You Disagree With This Decision

-If you think you should get your own benefits or that someone else should help you
+If you think you should get your own payments or that someone else should help you

 You have 60 days to ask for an appeal.
 However, unless we hear from you within 10